Documentation · Reference

 After the active issues

-mention all medications the patient is currently on
+Mention all medications the patient is currently on

-mention that the patient is seen in the rounds with SENIOR DR.
+Mention seen in the rounds with who

 Plan with Dr. X: